liangblairshi/Engineering-Challenge/README.md

 # Engineering-Challenge

+If you want to take a look at the result first, feel free to jump to the [Visualization part]() directly.

 ## 1) Extract

 First of all, we want to fetch the historical data of the constituents within the [constituents_history.pkl]() file.